 While many of the smaller rivers flowing around Mt.
 Hood shelter trout, anglers tend to focus on lakes … and on Oregon’s biggest river, the mighty Columbia.

-Scores of lakes in the Mt.
+Scores of lakes and ponds in the Mt.
 Hood National Forest hold trout, including Lost, Clear, Timothy and Trillium lakes, which are all framed by vistas of Oregon’s tallest mountain; Trillium is wheelchair accessible for those with limited mobility.

 On the Columbia, anglers will find smallmouth bass and sturgeon throughout the summer.
 The waters below Bonneville Dam are especially popular for sturgeon angling; you won’t soon forget the sight of an 8-foot-long sturgeon leaping free of the water.
 (Sturgeon fishing is currently all catch and release.)
 Migrating fish join the mix throughout the summer.
 A late spring favorite is American shad, which arrive near Bonneville in late May and are present through much of June.
 Summer steelhead begin arriving in July, followed in late August and September by chinook and coho.

 The Deschutes River is one of Central Oregon’s defining features, and the river and its main tributaries — the Fall, Crooked and Metolius rivers — make up a grand slam of Oregon trout fishing.

 The Deschutes’ different sections — Upper, Middle and Lower — as well as the tributaries each have different personalities and potential for excellent angling.
 The Lower Deschutes is especially renowned for its hard-fighting native rainbows.
 As trout fishing on the Deschutes slows in the summer heat, summer steelhead begin to arrive, silver torpedoes that will test the drag of the best reels.